Osoraa/simple_shell/README.md

-# Alx Simple Shell project for @Osoraa and @BeccaQ
+# Alx Simple Shell project

 Simple Shell is a project that aims to replicate the most fundamental aspects/characteristics of the Linux Bourne-again SHell.